Invisible Woman: Powers and abilities

 The Invisible Woman received her powers after cosmic radiation had triggered mutagenic changes in her body.
 Originally only able to turn herself invisible, Sue later discovered she could render other things invisible as well and project an invisible force field.
-It has been said on numerous occasions, including by the Fantastic Four's greatest opponent, Doctor Doom, that Susan Storm is the single-most powerful member of the quartet and she is one of the few beings able to rupture the shell of a Celestial.
+It has been said on numerous occasions, including by the Fantastic Four's greatest opponent, Doctor Doom, that Susan Storm is the most powerful member of the quartet and one of the few beings able to rupture the shell of a Celestial.

 Invisibility

-As the Invisible Woman, Susan can render herself wholly or partially invisible at will.
+As the Invisible Woman, Susan can render herself wholly or partially invisible at will by bending light around her.
 She can also render other people or objects fully or partially invisible too, affecting up to 40000 ft3 of volume.
-She achieves these feats by mentally bending all wavelengths of visible, infrared, and ultraviolet light to bend around herself or her target without causing any visible distortion effects.
 According to the Women of Marvel: Celebrating Seven Decades Handbook, Sue's retinas don't function conventionally and instead of just registering objects using reflected light, the retinas in Sue's eyes also interpolate shapes based on reflected cosmic rays, which in the Marvel Universe are always present in the atmosphere, granted usually only in small concentrations.
-This anomaly apparently allows her to perceive invisible people and objects, though she does not see them in colour since the cosmic-ray reflections bypass her eyes' rods and cones; her vision may also be monochromatic when she herself is invisible since her eyes do not reflect light in that state, though she otherwise seems to possess a full range of vision while she is invisible.
+This anomaly apparently allows her to perceive invisible people and objects, though she does not see them in color since the cosmic-ray reflections bypass her eyes' rods and cones; her vision may also be monochromatic when she herself is invisible since her eyes do not reflect light in that state, though she otherwise seems to possess a full range of vision while she is invisible.
 She can also sense people or objects made invisible by scientific means, and can restore them to a visible state at will.